shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 args_values <- args[c(FALSE, TRUE)]
 ```

-The `assign` function can then be used for dynamical variable declaration.
+The `assign` function can then be used to dynamically declare variables.
 It's also important to assign them in the global environment if you plan to wrap the whole argument processing chunk into a function.
 ```r
 for(i in seq_along(args_names)){
   assign(x = args_names[i], value = args_values[i], envir = .GlobalEnv)